jdelafon/rnacounter/doc/source/tutorial_rnacounter.rst

   Feature counts are inferred from the counts on (slices of) exons with the chosen `--method`: "raw" (htseq-count-like) or "nnls" (non-negative least squares, see [<ref>]).
-  The default is "raw" to not disturb habits, but "nnls" is advised, and should be mandatory at the transcripts level (see Example below).
+  The default is "raw" to not disturb habits, but "nnls" is advised especially at the transcripts level (see Example below).
+  For genes (`-t genes`), a special method "indirect-nnls" exists that calculates transcripts expressions by NNLS and returns the gene count as the sum of all its transcripts counts.

 Miscellaneous notes
 -------------------